20 Continuity

 A function \(f(x)\) is continuous at \(x=c\) if \(\lim_{x \rightarrow c}f(x) = f(c)\).

-This says three things
+The definition says three things

 A function \(f(x)\) is continuous over \((a,b)\) if at each point \(c\) with \(a < c < b\), \(f(x)\) is continuous at \(c\).

-Finally, as with limits, it can be convenient to speak of right continuity and left continuity at a point, where the limit in the defintion is replaced by a right or left limit, as appropriate.
+Finally, as with limits, it can be convenient to speak of right continuity and left continuity at a point, where the limit in the definition is replaced by a right or left limit, as appropriate.

 Warning